aryaabrol/RideWithMe/README.md

 college students who frequently travel to airports frequently.This will also help to make new friends and save money

 ## Features
-Makes it easy for the recipients to look for blood donors in emergency situations,helps in making contact easily.

 Included features are:
 1. User Database
 2. Authentication of user